 - The tyres and wheels must be right the size and speed rating specified by the manufacturer.

-What to expect in terms of vehicle taxes and fees
+What to expect in terms of vehicle taxes and fees when registering a UK car in Spain

 Unfortunately, the total cost of registering a UK car in Spain depends on your specific circumstances.
 The make, model, age and state of repair of your vehicle can cause costs to fluctuate significantly.
 For instance, if your car doesn’t meet the specifications detailed above, you’ll have to invest in the appropriate adjustments.